-Under the new health care reform law, by 2014, individuals and families—including people with special health care needs and pre-existing conditions, low-income childless adults, seniors, young adults and self-employed individuals—will have guaranteed access to affordable, quality coverage.
+It is now 2014, and more than 1.5 million people in Illinois who were uninsured last year now have access to health insurance under the new health care reform law.
+Individuals and families – including people with special health care needs and pre-existing conditions, low-income childless adults, seniors, young adults and self-employed individuals – are guaranteed access to affordable, quality coverage.

-Have a question about the new health law?
-Want to see how the Affordable Care Act is affecting others in your situation or find a reputable resource for more information?
+Have a question about how the law works, or the options available to you?
+Want to see how the Affordable Care Act is affecting others in your situation or find a reputable resource for more information in your area, or your language?
 Illinois Health Matters is here to help.

 Q An individual is self employed.
 If they estimate their 2014 income is over 138% FPL and obtain a plan in the Marketplace with APTC (Advanced Premium Tax Credit), what happens at tax time if the income is actually below 138% FPL and the person could have been enrolled in Medicaid with no APTC?
 Would the person have to repay the APTC received?